-Figure 4: Gender and Beliefs About One's Future Performance, Given Beliefs About the Past.
+Figure 4: Beliefs About One's Future Performance, Given Beliefs About the Past (Before Feedback).

-This figure plots gender differences in beliefs about one's future performance (y-axis), given beliefs about one's past performance (x-axis) for the context of the first and future IQ test in the laboratory experiment (panel (a)), as well as the first and future midterm exam in the field study before getting feedback (panel (b)).
-The size of the points represents the relative share of observations in a given bin category.
+This figure plots gender differences in average beliefs about passing the future IQ test (y-axis), given beliefs about having passed the first IQ test (x-axis).
+Initial beliefs are plotted, i.e., beliefs before getting feedback.
+The size of the points represents the relative share of observations in a given bin category of the x-axis.
+Data from both treatments combined.